-History 3808G Jewish Life in North America Since 1880 2023-24 | Winter 2024
+History 3808F Jewish Life in North America Since 1880 Fall 2025 | 2025 - 26

-Instructor: Monda Halpern, Professor

-Email: halpern@uwo.ca
+Instructor: Monda Halpern, Professor Email: halpern@uwo.ca Office: Department of History, Lawson Hall 2266 Office Hours: Thursday, 10:00am-11:30am, in-person or on Zoom, and by appointment

-This is a draft syllabus.
-Please see the course site on OWL for a final version.
+This is a draft outline.
+Please see the course site on OWL Brightspace for a final version.

-Course Description:
+Course Description

 This course examines the history of Jews in the United States and Canada, highlighting their changing family, spiritual, social, and work lives, exploring themes of identity, assimilation, activism, and upward mobility, and considering how Jews have helped shape North American life through their struggles and achievements.

-Prerequisite(s):
+Prerequisite(s)